oddbird/susysite/content/demos/magic.rst

 Fluid + Elastic == Magic
 ------------------------

-My favorite of the Susy One options is what I call the Magic Grid.
+Susy One was built around the idea of "Magic Grids".
 Fluid on the inside and elastic on the outside, the magic grid responds to both font and window size while keeping you in control of typographic line lengths.